Bodleian Library

 Hands

-Fols 28vb–30rb are written in a darker shade of ink, likely a slightly later addition.
+Chap.
+106 (fols 28v–30r) is written in a darker shade of ink, probably added to the volume shortly after its creation.
 The same shade of ink is used to make numerous corrections to the text, particularly adding punctuation to assist oral reading (sometimes the additions are overpunctuated in comparison to the original text).

 Decoration